erniebrodeur/ruby-beautify/README.md

 ## Contributing

-Please see the `CONTRIB.md` file for specifics on how to contribute to this project.
+Please see the [Contribution Guide](CONTRIB.md) file for specifics on how to contribute to this project.

 # History